 peppermint hot chocolate mix — add one cup of peppermint candies or crushed candy canes, also a great addition to the white hot chocolate mix below.

-white hot chocolate mix — substitute 2 (3.4-oz.) packages of white chocolate pudding mix for the cocoa powder and use white chocolate chips instead of the milk chocolate chips.
+white hot chocolate mix — substitute 1 (3.4-oz.) package of white chocolate pudding mix for the cocoa powder, plus a few changes to the ratios throughout.

 What’s your favorite way to serve hot chocolate?